 2.3 BIM Objects

-All BIM objects created shall comply with the latest version of the CIC’s Standards, Guidelines and instruction.
+All BIM objects created shall comply with the latest version of the CIC’s Production of BIM Object Guide – General Requirements.
 A complete library of all BIM objects of the project shall be submitted upon the design stage and construction stage respectively for the approval by the Employer.

 2.4 BIM Uses